 No matter your injury, a lawyer can help get the money you need to pay for treatment.
-Talk to an experienced Indiana personal injury attorneys at Truitt Law Offices as soon as possible.
+Talk to an experienced personal injury attorney at Truitt Law Offices as soon as possible.

-What Should You do if You Have Been Bitten by a Dog?
+What Should You Do if You Have Been Bitten by a Dog in Indiana?

 When a dog attacks a person, it’s common for them to panic and worry about what they should do.
 However, if a dog bites you in Fort Wayne, there are a few things you can do to protect yourself: